The Wildground Reserve will be closed from Thursday the 12/10/2023.

 This green oasis in the heart of Gosport offers a sanctuary of peace and quiet.
 A leaflet containing a self-guided walk can be downloaded below.

 Please respect our reserve by:

 Showing your permits on entry or on demand

 Adults to accompany children at all times

 Taking your litter home

 No dogs allowed with the exception of assistance dogs at the Wardens discretion

 Take a look at the latest Wildgrounds leaflet to discover more about this wildlife haven and the two visitor trails.

-The Reserve is normally open from Tuesday through to Saturday, from March to October, 10.00am to 4.00pm.
+The Reserve is open from Thursday through to Sunday, from 2nd March to 29th October, 10.00am to 4.00pm.

-Permits are available from the Tourist Information Centre or the Town Hall Cashiers.
+Permits are available from the Town Hall Cashiers.
 They are valid for four weeks from date of issue.